 When receiving email about data sources refreshed by Tableau Bridge, there will be some differences.
 For more information, see Differences for Tableau Bridge refresheslater in this topic.

 As a site admin, you have the ability to enable (or disable) refresh failure emails for your site using the procedure below.
 If you opt in, each user can potentially opt out from receiving refresh failure emails from his or her individual account.

-Sign in to Tableau Online as a site admin and click Settings.
+Sign in to Tableau Cloud as a site admin and click Settings.

 For data sources that are refreshed through Tableau Bridge, notifications will vary.
 For more information, see Manage Email Alerts for Bridge.